parler-haut-interagir-librement/MicroSymfony/README.md

 and even make a small "one-page" application.

 It was base on [strangebuzz/MicroSymfony](https://github.com/strangebuzz/MicroSymfony) with adjustment we're usually adding on all our projects.
-We also remove many exemples.
+We also remove many examples.

 ## Demo 🌈